-Switching from Android to iPhone used to be difficult, but with the new Move to iOS app it's as easy as tapping a few buttons.
+Switching from Android to an iPhone or iPad used to be difficult, but with the new Move to iOS app it's as easy as tapping a few buttons.

-Moving your photos and contacts and calendars and accounts from your old Android phone to your new iPhone is easier than ever with the Move to iOS app.
-The app, made for Android (Apple's first Android app, actually), hooks the two phones up with a direct Wi-Fi network and transfers over all your data.
-Depending on how much is on your phone, it could take a while to transfer everything, but the wireless device-to-device connection makes for a relatively speedy transfer process.
+Moving your photos, contacts, calendars, and accounts from your old Android phone or tablet to your new iPhone or iPad is easier than ever with Apple's Move to iOS app.
+Apple's first Android app, it hooks your old Android and new Apple device together over a direct Wi-Fi connection and transfers over all your data.

 - Free (Android only) - Download Now

-How to move your data from Android to iPhone with Move to iOS
+How to move your data from Android to iPhone or iPad with Move to iOS

-Tap Continue on both phones, and Agree and then Next on the Android phone.
+Tap Agree and then Next on the Android phone or tablet.

-After entering the code, the Android phone will connect with the iPhone over a Wi-Fi Direct connection and determine what data will be transferred.
+After entering the code, the Android device will connect with your iPhone or iPad over a peer-to-peer Wi-Fi connection and determine what data will be transferred.

-It will ask whether you want to transfer your Google Account info (so that you can quickly log in on the iPhone), Chrome bookmarks, text messages, contacts, and the photos and videos in your camera roll.
-Select what you want, and then tap Next.
+It will ask whether you want to transfer your Google Account info (so that you can quickly log in on your new Apple device), Chrome bookmarks, text messages, contacts, and the photos and videos in your camera roll.
+Select everything you want to move over.

-The Android phone will transfer the selected data over to the iPhone, which will then place the content into the correct apps.
-The two phones will disconnect and the Android phone will prompt you to take your old phone to the Apple Store where they'll recycle it for free.
+Your Android phone or tablet will transfer the selected data over to your iPhone or iPad and place the appropriate content into the correct apps.
+The two devices will disconnect and Android will prompt you to take your old device to the Apple Store, where they'll recycle it for free.
 Although you could just sell it yourself through a service like Gazelle.

-How long the transfer process will take will vary depending on how much data you're transferring, the bulk of it consisting of photos and videos.
-We transferred roughly 400MB of files and it took about 8 minutes from starting to set up our iPhone to entering the account passwords.
+How long the transfer process takes varies depending on how much data you're transferring — especially if you were storing many photos and videos.
+We transferred roughly 400MB of files and it took about 8 minutes from starting to set up our iPhone to entering account passwords.

-To help you settle in on your new iPhone, Google's developed several apps that tie into their services, including the full Google Drive and Google Docs suites, Google Play Music, Gmail, and more.
-Heck, if an Apple Watch isn't your thing, you can bring your old Android Wear watch to the iPhone too.
+To help you settle in with your new iPhone and iPad, Google has developed several apps that tie into their services, including the full Google Drive and Google Docs suites, Google Play Music, Gmail, and more.
+Heck, if an Apple Watch isn't your thing, you can even bring your old Android Wear watch to the iPhone too.

 - Gmail (Free) - Download Now